AB InBev: 2023 Bud Light boycott

 Since April 2023, AB InBev subsidiary Anheuser-Busch's Bud Light has faced an ongoing boycott from conservatives in the United States after having partnered with transgender influencer and activist Dylan Mulvaney.
 This has resulted in an ongoing major backlash and a boycott by the American right.
 Anheuser-Busch CEO Brendan Whitworth attempted to walk back the partnership by saying, "We never intended to be part of a discussion that divides people.
 We are in the business of bringing people together over a beer."
-During the initial stage of the boycott, Anheuser-Busch issued a statement that marketing executive Alissa Heinerscheid had taken a leave of absence and would be replaced with their Vice President of Global Marketing, Todd Allen.
+During the initial stage of the boycott, Anheuser-Busch issued a statement that marketing executive Alissa Heinerscheid had taken a leave of absence and would be replaced with its Vice President of Global Marketing, Todd Allen.
 A second executive, Daniel Blake, who was Heinerscheid's supervisor, was also placed on leave.
 An Anheuser-Busch spokesperson told The Wall Street Journal “Given the circumstances, Alissa has decided to take a leave of absence which we support.
 Daniel has also decided to take a leave of absence.”

 On 10 May 2023, HSBC downgraded Anheuser-Busch InBev stock as it dealt with a 'Bud Light crisis'.
 Analysts at HSBC cited “deeper problems than ABI admits” after a recent partnership with the transgender influencer Dylan Mulvaney resulted in a wave of backlash and a boycott.
-The analyst cited a Beer Marketer’s Insights note that showed a steep drop in beer sales 'of maybe more than 25%' in April.
+The analyst cited a Beer Marketer's Insights note that showed a steep drop in beer sales 'of maybe more than 25%' in April.